vjumpkung/Running-Game/README.md

 # Features

 - every 5 marks the small sqaure black things will moving faster.
+(Maximum acceleration 20 unit)
 - save personal best score by creating running.save (you can read how it's work in savegenerator.py)

 [screenshot]: screenshot.png